-Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.
-FYS confirms to the operator that it has entered the Forward phase by playing the sound of the freight car door closing.
-Within 2 seconds of the door closing, the locomotive bell begins chiming.
-After approximately 8 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 8 chimes before automatically turning off.
-Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.
+Event 5.
+(Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; forward.
+PFA confirms to the operator that it has entered the forward phase by playing a conductor voice velling ring another 7 chimes before automatically turning off.
+Once the bell turns off the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.